datascienceconfidential/datascienceconfidential.github.io/_posts/2018-04-18-ROC-and-CAP.md

 The highest possible value of the AUC is 1, and the lowest possible value in practice is 0.5, which corresponds to a ranking system with no discriminatory power.
 It is possible to have an AUC of less than 0.5, but in this case, the rankings can be reserved, to give an AUC greater than 0.5.

+#### Gini Index

+Sometimes the Gini Index is used instead of the AUC.
+This is obtained by subtracting the area above the ROC curve from the area under the curve.
+Since the ROC curve fits into the unit square, the Gini Index satisfies the equation

+$$ \mathrm{Gini} = 2\mathrm{AUC} - 1.$$

 ## The CAP curve

 The CAP curve is much simpler to explain than the ROC curve.
 It is obtained by plotting the cumulative proportion of bads on the y-axis against the cumulative proportion of all cases on the x-axis.
 In the above example, it is computed like this.